 Objectives

 Evaluation of groundwater resources quantity and quality is necessary to facilitate sustainable consumption and management decisions.
-This project aims to develop an applied methodology that incorporates remote sensing data and ecological model for groundwater resources evaluation.
+This project aims to develop an applied methodology that incorporates remote sensing data and ecological modeling for groundwater resources evaluation.
 To generate a comprehensive water resources evaluation tool, two complementary perspectives will be examined in this methodology:

 Build groundwater storage change records using GRACE.
 These quantitative evaluations will estimate groundwater depth changes from 2002 to 2009 in the UFA portion of southwestern Georgia (Figure 1).